ndd21/PHYS281/docs/demo-numpy.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/FIckY_FMpc8" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 [NumPy](https://numpy.org/) is a Python library containing many useful features for numerical and scientific computation.
-It is not a @(built-in) module, but is available in the default Anaconda `base` environment.
+It is not a [built-in](glossary.md#built-in) module, but is available in the default Anaconda `base` environment.

 NumPy can be imported using: